fbdtemme/scrnaseq/README.md

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

-For further information or help, don't hesitate to get in touch on the [Slack `#rnaseq` channel](https://nfcore.slack.com/channels/rnaseq) (you can join with [this invite](https://nf-co.re/join/slack)).
+For further information or help, don't hesitate to get in touch on the [Slack `#scrnaseq` channel](https://nfcore.slack.com/channels/scrnaseq) (you can join with [this invite](https://nf-co.re/join/slack)).

 ## Citations

-If you use  nf-core/rnaseq for your analysis, please cite it using the following doi: [10.5281/zenodo.1400710](https://doi.org/10.5281/zenodo.1400710)
+If you use  nf-core/scrnaseq for your analysis, please cite it using the following doi: [10.5281/zenodo.1400710](https://doi.org/10.5281/zenodo.1400710)

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.